 If your pet is frequently itching, scratching or biting his skin, he may be suffering from an allergy or skin condition.
 Veterinary dermatology treats common skin conditions and pet allergies, addressing both the underlying cause for your pet’s discomfort as well as providing immediate relief from painful symptoms.
 Our veterinarians have significant experience treating pet allergies and skin conditions.
 Our advanced diagnostic tests make it easier for our veterinary team to precisely identify the skin condition affecting your pet and take immediate steps to relieve your pet’s pain.
-If your pet is is itching, scratching, or in pain, please schedule an appointment with our veterinary team at (562) 439-4228.
+If your pet is is itching, scratching, or in pain, please schedule an appointment with our veterinary team at (562) 439-4228.request an appointment

 Relieve Your Pet’s Itching with a Veterinary Dermatology Appointment